Forien/foundryvtt-forien-armoury/README.md

 * New Career Paths
   * [Added in v1.4.0] ~~Monster Hunter – mundane alternative to the Runebound Ranger, trained to specialize in one of several fighting style~~
   * Hunter Engineer – an Engineer that specializes in weapons, traps and gadgets designed to be effective against monsters
+  * Balancing tweaks to all careers in Monster Hunter Class, if needed
 * More dwarven Runes

 *If you have **any** suggestion or idea on new contents, open an [Issue](https://github.com/Forien/foundryvtt-forien-armoury/issues/new?assignees=&labels=enhancement&projects=&template=feature_request.md&title=) or hit me up on Discord!*

+## Known issues

+* Sometimes, the **Automated Disease Progression** feature will stop on `duration = 1` and throw an error.
+This is due to a bug existing in the WFRP4e itself.
+  * **Workaround:** When you see this error, consider disease `finished` and follow-up accordingly.
+Usually deleting the disease Item from Actor is the right course of action.

 ## Contact